We are a church of Song, Word and Table

 Meet the team!

 Born and raised in Newark, DE, Chelsea is excited to be back in this area after some time in Detroit, MI and Washington, DC.
-She is finishing seminary at Wesley Theological and is United Methodist.
+She recently finished seminary at Wesley Theological and is United Methodist.
 Chelsea loves coffee and chai tea, is an avid hiker and camper, loves hosting people for dinner or drinks, and is always up for playing board games like Settlers of Catan and Ticket to Ride.
 Ask her about the Enneagram, Harry Potter, podcasts, hiking the Camino Santiago, or poetry by Jan Richardson and get ready for her to geek out.

 Rev. Emma Horn

 Emma is a PCUSA minister.
-Along with her work with Riverfront church, she also is currently serving as a co-pastor at Lower Brandywine Presbyterian Church.
+Along with her work with Riverfront church, she also is currently serving as a pastor at Lower Brandywine Presbyterian Church.
 She is originally from North Carolina and although the accent has faded, her love of sweet tea, BBQ, and every kind of fried food has not.
 Emma is a proud cat mom to three fur babies Asher, Daenerys, and Lucky.
 In her free time, she loves to go to read, watch Netflix, try out new restaurants and coffee shops, and go to nerdy conventions, especially those focused on Star Trek, Star Wars, Dr. Who, classic Godzilla and monster movies, or Game of Thrones.
 One of her favorite things is when she can use her pop culture knowledge to help people to understand their faith better.